jndiogo/sibila/docs/what.md

 remote_model = Models.create("openai:gpt-4")
 ```

-This makes the switch to newer models much easier.
-And makes it simpler to compare model outputs.
+This makes the switch to newer models much easier, and makes it simpler to compare model outputs.